If you are overwhelmed, you aren't alone.

-1. Defining and Understanding Your Audiences - July
+1. Defining and Understanding Who You Are Communicating With - July

 The biggest time waster in nonprofit marketing is focusing on the general public.
 There is no such thing.
 You need to focus on the specific groups of people who are most important to your success.
-We'll work together on defining your target audiences by creating personas, and then we'll get to know those groups even better.
+We'll work together on defining who those people are by creating personas, and then we'll get to know those groups even better.

 2. Refining Your Messaging and Calls to Action - August